viz/didactic-doodle/README.md

   *.log
   ```

-3. Run `npm init -y` then update it, or leave off the `-y` and answer the questions at the command line
+3. Run `npm init -y` then update the `package.json` file, or leave off the `-y` and answer the questions at the command line.
-4. Install webpack locally as a devDependency with `npm i -D webpack`
+4. Install webpack locally as a development dependency with `npm i -D webpack` (`-D` is the same as `--save-dev`).
-5. Create the folder and file structure
+5. Create the folders and files we'll need:

   ```sh
   mkdir app